leonamotyer/KimsKatering/README.md

 # Kim's katering Website

 A beautiful, responsive website for Kim's katering - a local bakery and katering service in Strathmore, Alberta.
-Built with Next.js 15, TypeScript, and Tailwind CSS.
+Built with Next.js 15, TypeScript, Tailwind CSS, and Resend api.

 ## 🍰 About Kim's katering